MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/exportdata.md

 ## Considerations
 * Before sharing the exported data with others, check that you and the people you're sharing with have the correct permissions.

 * The exported data is refreshed daily, following the typical workspace refresh schedule.
-When a workspace refresh is temporarily paused due to inactivity after 30 days, exported data is also not refreshed.
+Exported data is not refreshed if a workspace refresh is temporarily paused because of inactivity after 30 days.

 * If you suspect the URL has been inappropriately shared, delete the URL and generate a new one.
 This action disables the old URL and prevents it from being used.